Faranakysf/Bank-Phone-Marketing/README.md

 ## How to Run
 - Clone the repo: https://github.com/Faranakysf/Bank-Phone-Marketing
 - Open notebook: jupyter notebook Bank_Marketing.ipynb
+- Image Output: View generated plots in the /image folder
 - Run all cells (dataset in /Data).